 While there is a wide range of treatment options for individuals who suffer from addiction to drugs or alcohol or other behavioral and mental illnesses, unfortunately, there are very few resources for helping people who are suffering from Gambling Addiction.
-At the Florida House Experience, this is not the case.
+At FHE Health, this is not the case.
 Our facility offers one of the only secondary treatment tracks specifically designed to treat individuals who struggle with a gambling addiction or compulsive gambling as a secondary disorder.

 High Rollers – Our Gambling Addiction Program

 The National Council on Problem Gambling estimates that around six million people in the United States suffer from a compulsive gambling problem that warrants treatment, and many of those people are suffering from a substance addiction as well.
 In addition, other studies have shown that there is a significant lack of Gambling Addiction treatment services for those who need help.
 At FHE Health, our aim is to bridge that gap and offer comprehensive treatment for individuals seeking help for compulsive gambling behavior alongside treatment for substance abuse.